 Notes:

 • Floating events are enabled by default.
-You can enable/disable this behavior using floatingEvents property.
+You can enable/disable this behavior using the floatingEvents property.

 • The themes created using the online theme designer include a style for floating events.

 • Floating events work in combination with the active areas.
-The active areas will be displayed above the floating div.
+The active areas will be displayed on top of the floating div.

 • You may want to disable it if you are using a lot of custom structured HTML inside the events.